Subtitles and Transcript

 14:21 So, one of the phenomena that's very clear in the blogosphere is that once a meme, once an idea gets going, it is very easy for people to just sort of pile on, because other people have, say, a link.
 People have linked to it, and so other people in turn link to it, etc., etc. And that phenomenon of piling on the existing links is one that is characteristic of the blogosphere, particularly of the political blogosphere, and it is one that essentially throws off this beautiful, decentralized, bottom-up intelligence that blogs can manifest in the right conditions.

 14:59 The metaphor that I like to use is the metaphor of the circular mill.
 A lot of people talk about ants.
 You know, this is a conference inspired by nature.
 When we talk about bottom-up, decentralized phenomena, the ant colony is the classic metaphor, because, no individual ant knows what it's doing, but collectively ants are able to reach incredibly intelligent decisions.
-They're able to guide their traffic with remarkable speed.
+They're able to reach food as efficiently as possible, they're able to guide their traffic with remarkable speed.
 So, the ant colony is a great model: you have all these little parts that collectively add up to a great thing.
 But we know that occasionally ants go astray, and what happens is that, if army ants are wandering around and they get lost, they start to follow a simple rule -- just do what the ant in front of you does.
 And what happens is that the ants eventually end up in a circle.
 And there's this famous example of one that was 1,200 feet long and lasted for two days, and the ants just kept marching around and around in a circle until they died.
 And that, I think, is a sort of thing to watch out for.
 That's the thing we have to fear -- is that we're just going to keep marching around and around until we die.

 16:12 Now, I want to connect this back, though, to the tsunami, because one of the great things about the tsunami -- in terms of the blogosphere's coverage, not in terms of the tsunami itself -- is that it really did represent a genuine bottom-up phenomenon.
 You saw sites that had never existed before getting huge amounts of traffic.
 You saw people being able to offer up their independent points of view in a way that they hadn't before.
 There, you really did see the intelligence of the Web manifest itself.
 So, that's the upside.
 The circular mill is the downside.
 And I think that the former is what we really need to strive for.